daniel-frenkel/book/README.md

 # Update: 6/17/23

 New examples have been added that do not require the ESP32.
 The book has not been updated with these examples yet.
+These examples remove dependencies on several libraries and make it easier to follow the example.

+A new TMC5160 example has also been added.

 # Trinamic Stepper Motor Book